roddicki/phonegap-gps-map/README.md

 How to use
 ----------
-Create a new phonegap project using Phonegap cli or desktop app Replace the www directory with this repository.
+Create a new phonegap project using Phonegap cli or desktop app.

+Replace the www directory with this repository.

 More information